Computational-Cognitive-Musicology-Lab/rhymestatistics_experiment_2022/IRB/Exempt_Consent.md

 Thank you for your interest in our research study.
+This research will help us better understand how artists use the sounds of human language to create art, especially in poetry and song lyrics.
 This study is intended for native speakers of English of *any* dialect---we're afraid we can't accept participation from anyone else.
-For native English speakers, your participation will help us better understand the use of language as an art form.
-Your participation is extremely valuable to us and we thank you for helping out!
+If you are a native English speaker, your participation is extremely valuable to us and we thank you for helping out!

-The study should take approximately 20--30 minutes to complete.
+The study should take approximately 20%&821130 minutes to complete.
 Your participation in this study is always voluntary and you may discontinue your participation at any time.

 #### Ethics:

-This study has been reviewed by the Georgia Tech Institutional Review Board, and has been identified as "Minimal risk research" (Ethics ID # XXXX).
+This study has been reviewed by the Georgia Tech Institutional Review Board, and has been identified as "Minimal risk research" (Ethics ID #H22081).
-The risks of participating in this study are no greater than any casual poetry listening or other other normal daily activities.
+The risks of participating in this study are no greater than any casual poetry listening or other normal daily activities.

 #### Confidentiality: